How to Plan Projects, Events, and Campaigns With Marketing Timelines

 The planning phase of your event usually happens six to eight months before your event takes place.
 Here are some steps you could take:

-As with some of the other templates and plans, it’s common to see tasks overlap.
+Like some of the other templates and plans, it’s common to see tasks overlap.

 The next phase of your event planning is going to focus solely on promoting said event.